W. M. Keck Observatory: Management

-The Keck Observatory is managed by the California Association for Research in Astronomy, a non-profit 501(c)(3) organization whose board of directors includes representatives from Caltech and the University of California.
+The Keck Observatory is managed by the California Association for Research in Astronomy, a non-profit 501(c)(3) organization whose board of directors includes representatives from the California Institute of Technology and the University of California.
 Construction of the telescopes was made possible through private grants of over $140 million from the W.M.
 Keck Foundation.
 The National Aeronautics and Space Administration (NASA) joined the partnership in October 1996 when Keck II commenced observations.

 Telescope time is allocated by the partner institutions.
-Caltech, the University of Hawaii System, and the University of California accept proposals from their own researchers; NASA accepts proposals from researchers based in the United States.
+The California Institute of Technology, the University of Hawaiʻi System, and the University of California accept proposals from their own researchers; NASA accepts proposals from researchers based in the United States.

 Jerry Nelson, Keck Telescope project scientist, contributed to later multi-mirror projects until his death in June 2017.
 He conceived one of the Kecks' innovations, a reflecting surface of multiple thin segments acting as one mirror.